 A. One-Stop Partner Services: Exhibit A hereto sets forth the specific services that the Parties will provide in the Local Area in which the Partners operate.
 Exhibit A is attached hereto and incorporated herein by reference as if fully set forth herein.
-Beginning on the Effective Date and continuing throughout the term of this MOU, the Parties agree to work collaboratively to carry out the provisions of WIOA and this MOU and to provide the services set forth in its signed Exhibit A. Each Party agrees (1) to promptly notify the other Parties if, for any reason, the Party fails to provide or is unable to provide the services set forth in its signed Exhibit A and (2) to amend its Exhibit A in accordance with this MOU if, for any reason, Exhibit A no longer accurately or completely describes the services provided by the Parties.
+Beginning on the Effective Date and continuing throughout the term of this MOU, the Parties agree to work collaboratively to carry out the provisions of WIOA and this MOU and to provide the services set forth in its signed Exhibit A. Each Party agrees (1) to promptly notify the other Parties if, for any reason, the Party fails to provide or is unable to provide the services set forth in its signed to provide in accordance with this MOU if, for any reason, Exhibit A no longer accurately or completely describes the services provided by the Parties.

-B. Cost Sharing

-1. Negotiation of the Infrastructure Funding Agreement ('IFA')
+- B. Cost Sharing - 1.
+Negotiation of the Infrastructure Funding Agreement ('IFA')